Requirements for a Certificate of Achievement

 - Upon preparing to enter the final semester, students should again consult with a counselor to determine degree and/or certificate eligibility.

-- Complete a minimum of 62 credit hours for a degree with a minimum cumulative 2.00 grade point average (GPA) overall.
+- Complete a minimum of 60 credit hours for a degree with a minimum cumulative 2.00 grade point average (GPA) overall, though many programs have a minimum-credit-hour requirement greater than 60.

 - All transfer students must complete a minimum of 15 credit hours at OCC.

-- Meet all General Education Distribution requirements (Associate in Applied Science degrees or Associate in General Studies degrees) or Michigan Transfer Agreement requirements (Associate in Arts, Associate in Business Administration, or Associate in Science).
+- Meet all General Education Distribution requirements (Associate in Applied Science degrees, Associate in Business Administration degrees, Associate in General Studies degrees, or Associate in Science degrees) or Michigan Transfer Agreement requirements (Associate in Arts degrees).

 Effective Catalog Determination for Degree Requirements